 Sure, you’ll still want to get to know them and confirm their purchase before they buy.
-Or, maybe they won’t click “Buy” at all, and will instead be redirected to a consulting call with you to iron out details.
+Or, maybe they won’t click “Buy” at all, and will instead have a consulting call with you to iron out details.
 But regardless, letting your customers see the products they’re planning to buy beforehand will give them the confidence they need to complete the purchase, ultimately.

 The very nature of your Zoho eCommerce site, when equipped with a powerful CPQ tool, will support that idea.
 Even without a visual aspect, letting your customer select all the various options they want for a particular product of yours – and then letting them see how each option affects the final price – carries so much more weight than a simple “Call us for a consultation.”

-If your pricing can be expressed with business logic of any sort, why not express that logic in a Zoho CRM quoting app?
-And, following that, why not use a Zoho eCommerce integration to put that quoting app directly onto your website, to feed back into the CRM?
+If you can express your pricing with business logic, why not express it in a Zoho CRM quoting app?
+And, following that, why not use a Zoho eCommerce integration to put that app directly onto your website, to feed back into the CRM?
 The Zoho CPQ tool does just that, giving both your customers and you the information you need to perform your next actions.

 #3.
 It’s mobile-friendly